chef/chef-oss-practices/policies/code-of-conduct.md

 - Deliberate (or implied) intimidation
 - Stalking or persistent following
 - Intrusive or otherwise unwanted photography or recording
-- Sustained disruption of talks or other events
+- Sustained disruption of talks, live streams, or other in-person and online events
 - Inappropriate physical contact or unwelcome sexual attention
-- Posting (or threatening to post) a person's personally identifying information ("doxing")
+- Posting (or threatening to post) a person's personally identifying information ("doxxing")
 - Advocating for, or encouraging, any of the above behavior

 Participants asked to stop any harassing behavior are expected to comply immediately.
 Further unacceptable behavior will result in escalating sanctions.

-Exhibitors in the expo hall, sponsor or vendor booths, or similar activities are also subject to the anti-harassment policy.
+With respect to in-person or virtual Progress Chef events, exhibitors in any expo hall, sponsor area, vendor booth, or similar activities are also subject to the anti-harassment policy.
 In particular, exhibitors should not use sexualized images, activities, or other material.
 Booth staff (including volunteers) should not use sexualized clothing/uniforms/costumes, or otherwise create an unprofessional environment.

 Be careful in the words that you choose, no matter your intention with those words.
 Remember that sexist, racist, ageist, and other exclusionary jokes can be offensive to those around you.
 If you think your conversation is making another community member uncomfortable, stop, apologize, and move forward.